September is National Suicide Prevention Month: Recognizing warning signs and identifying treatment options

 Promoting Suicide Prevention Strategies

 One way to promote suicide prevention strategies is to share your story.
 If you’ve struggled with suicidal thoughts or feelings personally, feel comfortable opening up about it, and the setting is appropriate, share that with others and recognize that things can indeed improve.
-As hopelessness and loneliness are factors for suicidal ideation, by sharing your story, you can provide hope and understanding to people that are currently struggling.
+As hopelessness and loneliness are factors for suicidal ideation, by sharing your story, you can provide hope and understanding to people who are currently struggling.

 You can also use platforms like social media to promote suicide prevention.
 If you do, consider using your resources to support initiatives that target: